CChristian-hub/capsule-bootcamp-2022/week07/project/locapic/README.md

 ### `npm install`

-In both /backend and frontend directory to install all required dependencies
+In both /backend and /frontend directory to install all required dependencies

 ### `npm start`